Acxiom/metalus/metalus-utils/readme.md

 ## Metadata Extractor
 The MetadataExtractor is a generic tool which will scan the provided jar files and extract specific metadata.
-The StepMetadataExtractor executed by default and additional extractors can be executed as long as the classes are part of the provided jars and implement the **Extractor** trait.
+The StepMetadataExtractor and PipelineMetadataExtractor will be executed by default and additional extractors can be executed as long as the classes are part of the provided jars and implement the **Extractor** trait.

 ### Step Metadata Extractor
 This extractor will scan jar files that contain steps and produce a JSON representation.
 The tool takes a list of packages